About Market Days in Mallorca

 - Santa Catalina Market - Fresh fruit and vegetable market just west of the city centre.
 At Plaça Navegació, Mon-Sat 07:00-14:00.

-- Mercat Ecologic - Organic fruit & veg, cheese & meats, every Saturday morning.
+- Mercat Ecologic - Organic fruit, veg, cheese and meats, every Saturday morning.
 At Plaça Bisbe Berenguer de Palou (just off Las Ramblas).

 - Mondays: Caimari, Cala Millor, Calviá, Lloret de Vistalegre, Manacor, Mancor de la Vall, Montuiri